Catchbox Stories – Present Conference with Spencer Waldron from Prezi

 3 minute read

-This summer, Prezi brought some internationally acclaimed speakers together with one goal in mind: to share their knowledge on presenting.
+On summer 2016, Prezi brought some internationally acclaimed speakers together with one goal in mind: to share their knowledge on presenting.
 Held at the Old Truman Brewery in London, Present Conference saw over 200 attendees come together from all around the world.
 Notable speakers included award-winning Entrepreneur Loic Le Meur, TED Content Director Kelly Stoetzel & Storytelling expert Carmine Gallo.

 Spencer Waldron, Regional Manager at Prezi, founder of Present Conference, and a long-time Catchbox user is here to share his story: